XPH0816/webdav-deploy-action/Readme.md

         method: "copy"
 ```

 3. Create `WEBDAV_URL`, `WEBDAV_USERNAME`, `WEBDAV_PASSWORD` secret using [GitHub Action's Secret](https://developer.github.com/actions/creating-workflows/storing-secrets).
-You can find these values in WooCart > Settings tab for your store.
+You can find these values in WooCart > Settings tab for your store or set for your own server.